daqingchong/daqingchong.github.io/_pages/about.md

 ------
 <ul>
 <li>
-I will co-organize <a href='https://sigir-2025-workshop-on-robust-ir.github.io/'>The First Workshop on Robust Information Retrieval (Robust-IR)</a> at SIGIR 2025.
-Looking forward to seeing you in Padova, Italy.
+I co-organized <a href='https://sigir-2025-workshop-on-robust-ir.github.io/'>The First Workshop on Robust Information Retrieval (Robust-IR)</a> at SIGIR 2025.
 </li>
 <li>
 I co-organized <a href='https://coda.io/@sigir/gen-ir-24'>The Second Workshop on Generative Information Retrieval (Gen-IR)</a> at SIGIR 2024.